sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/introduction.md

 ## Structure

-The document is structured into the following sections providing a step-by-step guuide:
+The document is structured into the following sections providing a step-by-step guide:

 - **Basic Requirements**: Defines the hardware requirements and the requirements on the user's host environment that need to be met to follow this guide.
 Completion of this section is expected to require the purchase of some equipment, e.g. the Avnet MaaXBoard.